ravenwilde/twitter-hashtag-search/README.md

 # Twitter Hashtag Search App

-I built this app in two parts so I could perform the Twitter API's authentication.
-Generally, for security reasons, OAuth requests are not handled in the client, so for this project I used Express.js to process the authentication and search query.
+Generally, for security reasons, OAuth requests are not handled in the client, so this app is built in two parts so Twitter's API authentication can be properly handled.

+### Server:
+* `express` server
+* `0Auth package for authentication call
+* `node-fetch` makes fetch happen
+* `cors` to solve CORS errors from localhost
+* `bluebird` Promise support for fetch

+### Client:
+* bootstrapped with `create-react-app`
+* state managed with `redux`, `react-redux`
+* async actions made possible by `redux-thunk`
+* `cross-fetch` to insure fetch cross browser compatibility
+* `lodash` makes sorting painless
+* `babel-polyfill` because one of the other dependencies wouldn't party without it

 ## To run locally...